OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/index.md

 # Registration

 Registration for the workshop is free of charge, but all participants need to register as the number of places is limited.
+If you plan to come, we will appreciate if you could register as soon as possible to help us with planning.
+The deadline for the registration is January 7th, 2017.
 To fill in the registration form please proceed to [this Eventbrite page](https://www.eventbrite.com/e/computational-mathematics-with-jupyter-registration-29379662361) and click on the "Register" button and then on "Checkout".